-Canyons of the Ancients National Monument (CANM) is filled with both scenic beauty and unique human stories.
-There may be as many as 30,000 archaeological sites within CANM, including 13 Ancestral Puebloan sites currently identified and located for visitors.
+Canyons of the Ancients is filled with both scenic beauty and unique human stories.
+There may be as many as 30,000 archaeological sites within the monument, including 13 Ancestral Puebloan sites currently identified and located for visitors.

 The chosen artist will experience a stimulating and rugged environment in which to create art and share it with the public.
 CANM has few roads, little shade, and no visitor amenities except for its off-site headquarters (the Anasazi Heritage Center, about 20 miles east of Monument boundaries).
-Weather in this region is erratic: Springtime can be snowy and/or windy; summers can be hot.
+Weather in this region is erratic-- Springtime can be snowy and/or windy, summer afternoons are often hot.